russmckendrick/records/content/albums/in-the-dark-15638649/index.md

 ---
 title: "Toots & The Maytals - In The Dark"
-album_artist: "Toots & The Maytals"
+artist: "Toots & The Maytals"
-album_title: "In The Dark"
+album_name: "In The Dark"
 date: 2020-07-25
 release_id: "15638649"
 slug: "in-the-dark-15638649"
+hideSummary: true
 cover:
     image: "in-the-dark-15638649.jpg"
+    alt: "In The Dark by Toots & The Maytals"
+    caption: "In The Dark by Toots & The Maytals"
-tags: ["Reggae"]
+genres: ["Reggae"]
-hideSummary: true
+styles: ["Roots Reggae"]
 ---

 ## Tracklisting